-The year 2019 has come!
+The New Year has come!
 What are your aspirations, plans, and goals for this year?
 Setting the right goals means you are halfway there!

 According to Clive Staples Lewis, British writer, and lay theologian,